The Four Principles of Individual Decision-Making in Economics

 Rational People Think at the Margin

-Mankiw describes a rational person's willingness to purchase a good as being based on the marginal benefit that one more element of that good will bring to the person.
+Mankiw describes a rational person’s willingness to purchase a good as based on the marginal benefit that one more element of that good will bring to the person.
 Mankiw points to the difference in value between water and diamonds.
-A marginal increase in a person's water supply will rarely come at a significant cost to the person.
+A marginal increase in a person’s water supply rarely comes at a significant cost.
 However, a marginal increase in diamonds is extremely valuable.

 People Respond to Incentives

-There is a reason why consumers will hold onto their hard-earned money until the next big sale.
-Retailers often use marketing to incentivize consumer behavior, convincing them that to spend money now is to save or earn a reward for later.
+There is a reason why consumers hold onto their hard-earned money until the next big sale.
+Retailers often use marketing to incentivize consumer behavior, convincing them to spend money now to save or earn a reward for later.

 Controversy